evanderkoogh/bizin21century/contents/articles/death-of-proverb-if-you-do/index.md

 ---
 title: "Death of a proverb: If you do what you have always done.."
 author: Erwin van der Koogh
-description: "The new proverd should be: \"If you do what you have always done, you are lucky to still get what you always got.\""
+description: "The new proverd should be: If you do what you have always done, you are lucky to still get what you always got."
 date: 2014-01-06
 template: post.html
 keywords: disruption, learning organisation, innovators dilemma, rate of change